-How to clear Photoshop scratch disks on Mac
+How to clear your scratch disk without opening Photoshop on Mac

-Has Photoshop error “scratch disk are full” popped up on your screen?
+Has Photoshop error “scratch disks are full” popped up on your screen?

 Don’t feel puzzled.
 It’s a widespread problem among Mac users who work with the creative Adobe Suite.
 In this article, you’ll find out what’s a scratch disk and how to eliminate the “scratch disks are full” error to keep your laptop in tip-top shape.
 Keep reading!